Geophysics-AI/cme216-spring-2020/Homework/ADCME_HW/HW Questions.md

 We flatten $\\{u_{ij}^k\\}$ to a 1D vector $U^k$, using $i$ as the leading dimension, i.e., the ordering of the vector is $u_{11}^k, u_{12}^k, $&hellip; We also flatten $f_{ij}^{k+1}$ and $\kappa_{ij}$ as well.

-The following question reminds you of extending an AD framework using custom operators.
-In the starter code, we provide a function, `heat_equation`, a differentiable solver, which is already implemented for you using custom operators.
+The following question shows how to extend an AD framework using custom operators (also known as _external function support_ in the AD community).
+In the starter code `Case2D/starter.jl`, we provide a function, `heat_equation`, a differentiable heat equation solver, which is already implemented for you using C++.
+By using custom operators, you are able to replace the PDE solver node in the computational graph using your own specific implementation, which may be faster or more efficient.

 Read the instruction on how to compile the custom operator, and answer the following two questions.

 {:start="9"}
 1. Similar to Problem 1, implement the forward computation using `while_loop`.
 Plot the curve of the temperature at $(0.5,0.5)$.